sonictruth/led-snake/README.md

 # led-snake
-Classic snake game 🐍 using leds
+Raspberry PI snake game 🐍 using ws281x leds for display and browser as a controller.